 Your rights and responsibilities as an employer

-The Alberta Human Rights Act prohibits discrimination in employment based on the grounds of race, colour, ancestry, place of origin, religious beliefs, gender, age, physical disability, mental disability, marital status, family status, source of income and sexual orientation.
+The Alberta Human Rights Act prohibits discrimination in employment based on the grounds of race, colour, ancestry, place of origin, religious beliefs, gender, gender identity, gender expression, age, physical disability, mental disability, marital status, family status, source of income and sexual orientation.
 (You can read more about the protected grounds.)
 Employers are expected to create an inclusive workplace that respects the dignity of every individual.
 Employees can also play an important role in creating an inclusive workplace by understanding their rights and responsibilities under the AHR Act.

 Employers have the right to run their business as they envision it so long as they comply with all relevant laws and regulations, including human rights law.
 Outlined below are some of your responsibilities as an employer under human rights law.
 This list is not exhaustive.

 - building an inclusive workplace by removing barriers that are based on protected grounds

 - considering requests for accommodation for needs based on a protected ground

 The AHR Act works to ensure that the workplace is free from discrimination in all aspects of the employment process such as recruitment, promotions, assignments, and termination of employment.
 Employers have a primary obligation under the AHR Act.
 No employer can contract out of the AHR Act.